clojure-emacs/clojure-mode/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug Report
+about: Report an issue with clojure-mode you've discovered.
+labels: [bug]
+---

 *Use the template below when reporting bugs.
 Please, make sure that you're running the latest stable clojure-mode and that the problem you're reporting hasn't been reported (and potentially fixed) already.*